Drive sales on autopilot with ecommerce-focused features

 - Unlimited web push notifications

-- A/B testing is available on all paid plans
+- A/B testing on all paid plans

 Cons